christensonb/PoliticalDiscussion/flowers_vs_mississippi/flowers_vs_mississippi.md

 justices to take another look, particularly on whether there was discrimination in how some black potential jurors were excluded.

+Poll
+====
+Hypothetical situation you are a prosecutor in a murder trial of a small town.
+There are only two potential jurors left which of the two do you pick.

+Juror A:
+- woman in her mid-40s with some college
+- said she was strongly in favor of the death penalty
+- knew the defendants family from her job as a bank teller were the family did business.
+- had been a friend of the victims daughter in high school

+Juror B:
+- woman in her mid-40s with some college
+- said she was strongly in favor of the death penalty
+- was sued by the victims son-inlaw for overdue credit of $30
+- worked with the defendants father at a small walmart, but said she didn't know if he still worked there

 Conclusion
 ==========